TimO143/Project-2-Pygame/README.md

 # Project-2-Pygame
-Minigames made with Pygame with a group of 5, I made "Strange Planet" Playable without the need of python.
+Minigames made with Pygame with a group of 5, I made "Strange Planet" Playable without the need of python installed on your PC.

 <b>How to install</b>